About us

 Under the Legal Services Act 2007, anyone can provide legal advice, draft documents, negotiate on behalf of others, represent at tribunals, and handle administrative proceedings — provided the activity does not fall within the six reserved categories restricted to solicitors and barristers.

-Our services cover: parking appeals, bailiff and enforcement defence, employment rights advisory, benefits and welfare support, consumer and debt guidance, housing and tenancy advice, family court McKenzie Friend assistance, ombudsman complaints, small claims preparation, and general legal research and drafting.
+Our services cover: parking appeals, bailiff and enforcement defence, employment rights advisory, benefits and welfare support, consumer and debt guidance, housing and tenancy advice, family court McKenzie Friend assistance, ombudsman complaints, small claims preparation (you file as litigant in person), and general legal research and drafting.

 What we cannot do